The Dependency Injection Tags

 tag allows you to add your own custom voter to that system.

-For more information, read the cookbook article: How to implement your own Voter to blacklist IP Addresses.
+For more information, read the How to Use Voters to Check User Permissions article.

 Purpose: Register a custom SwiftMailer Plugin

-register it with SwiftMailer by creating a service for your plugin and tagging
+can register it with SwiftMailer by creating a service for your plugin and

 (it has no options).